elena19m/cloud-courses/website/docs/common/kafka/_intro.md

 **Apache Kafka** is an open-source distributed event streaming platform used to build real-time data pipelines and streaming applications.
 Originally developed at LinkedIn and later open-sourced through the Apache Software Foundation, Kafka is designed for high-throughput, low-latency handling of real-time data feeds.

-The key features that Kafka provide are:
+The key features that Kafka provides are:
 - **High throughput**: Kafka can handle millions of messages per second
 - **Scalability**: Kafka clusters can scale horizontally by adding more brokers and partitions
 - **Durability**: Data is persisted on disk and replicated across multiple brokers for fault tolerance